Bloggers target organic keywords to get free traffic from search engines

 I recommend using question words to find organic keywords.
 They help identify searcher intent.

 Phrases such as ‘Fly fishing rod’ are not helpful.
 It is impossible to know what that searcher needs.

-Using questions words helps determine searcher intent.
+Using questions helps determine the searcher’s intent.

 Make a note of phrases you want to write.
 Then continue with more question words.
 Once you have your list, it is time to check the competition.
-You want to go for low competition organic keywords with a new website.
+You want to go for low-competition organic keywords with a new website.